uvarc/rc-website/content/userinfo/hpc/software/tensorflow.md

 ```

 # Interaction with the Host File System
-The following user directories are overlayed onto each container by default on Rivanna:
+The following user directories are overlayed onto each container by default on the HPC system:

 * /home
 * /scratch